CodeForPhilly/clean-and-green-philly/docs/SETUP/BACK_END.md

 The script should only load new images that aren't in the bucket already (new properties added to list).

 #### Backup and difference reporting
-Whenever the data load script is run in refresh mode, the old data set is backed up and a report of any differences is sent to the team via Slack.
+Whenever the data load script is run in force reload mode, the old data set is backed up and a report of any differences is sent to the team via Slack.
 Differences in data are calculated using the [data-diff](https://github.com/datafold/data-diff) package.
 See [issue 520](https://github.com/CodeForPhilly/clean-and-green-philly/issues/520) in Github.

 Backups are done in PostgreSQL in the vacantlotsdb database by copying the whole public schema to a backup schema named backup_{timestamp}.
 Besides the original tables, the backup schema includes a '{table_name}_diff' table with details of the differences from data-diff for each table.

 Backup schemas are only kept for one year by default.
 Backup schemas older than a year are deleted at the end of the load script.

+After all runs of the back-end script, the tiles file is backed up to the backup/ directory in the GCP bucket with a timestamp.
+If the main tiles file ever gets corrupted, it can be rolled back to a backup file.

 When a diff is performed, an html file of the contents of the '{table_name}_diff' table is generated for each table and uploaded to the public GCP bucket so it can be viewed in a web browser.
 The location of the html files is in the format: https://storage.googleapis.com/cleanandgreenphl/diff/{backup_timestamp}/{table_name}.html  The link to the detail diff page is included in the Slack report message.